-West Valley City, Utah Flood Zones
+West Valley City, UT Flood Zone Lookup

 West Valley City faces flooding from the Jordan River and its tributaries in the Salt Lake Valley.
 The flat valley floor creates drainage challenges during heavy rainfall and spring snowmelt events.